Tense Markers

 | Pa | Negation | Mo pa manjé. — I don't eat. |

 Placed before the verb to indicate a past action.
-Does not change form.
+Does not change the form.

 Li té manjé deja.